Onfleet Alternatives: Top Delivery Management Platforms Compared

 Capterra rating: 4.4 (390+ reviews)

 Route4Me is one of the original route planning tools.
-It remains a strong contender, even though its functionality and user interface haven’t really kept pace with some of the changes being introduced by competitors like Routific and Circuit for Teams.
+It remains a strong contender, even though its functionality and user interface haven't really kept pace with some of the changes being introduced by competitors like Routific and Spoke Dispatch.

 Route4Me advantages

-Route4Me’s main strength is an extensive marketplace of add-on features that allows customers to mix and match modules for maximum flexibility. to create a software solution that suits their needs.
+Route4Me's main strength is an extensive marketplace of add-on features that allows customers to mix and match modules for maximum flexibility.
 Modules include:

 - Curbside pickup